Value-form: Loss of value

 The broader question which Michael Hudson raised, was about why this weird thing could happen at all, and what it says about the condition that the major part of US business is in, the mentality of investors, etc. In the US, recessions and depressions since World War II (so far 11 downturns in total, on average occurring every 6.6 years) are usually preceded by an inverted yield curve for Treasury notes (within an average time-frame of 21 months).
 Billionaire investor Stan Druckenmiller stated, in September 2018, that the next financial crisis would likely be worse than the last one, because of skyrocketing debt loads.
 "We have this massive debt problem.
 We tripled down on what caused the [last] crisis.
 And we tripled down on it globally."
 Following this type of expectation, many investors put their money into government bonds, even if the real yield on the bonds was close to zero, or negative.
+According to a mid-2024 estimate, "About 25-30 percent of all investment grade debt in the world now trades at negative rates".

-In the crash of 2007–2009, the property values of US homes dropped by about 30% on average, and around one in every five mortgaged homes was suddenly "under water" (where the loaned amount was at least 25% higher, than the estimated market value of the home - in the "normal" situation, at most 1 out of 50 mortgaged homes would be "underwater").
+In the crash of 2007–2009, the property values of US homes dropped by about 30% on average, and around one in every five mortgaged homes was suddenly "under water" (where the loaned amount was at least 25% higher, than the estimated market value of the home – in the "normal" situation, at most 1 out of 50 mortgaged homes would be "underwater").
 Between 2007 and 2016 there were 7.8 million foreclosures of mortgaged homes in the US, where households under financial pressure were forced out.
 This was equivalent to around one quarter of all mortgaged homes.
 Subsequently, the housing market recovered.
 Yet ten years later, more than 5 million American mortgaged homes (around one in ten owner-occupied mortgaged homes) were still seriously "underwater".